Political Labels & How to Correctly Use Them

 I’ve heard many people on both the left & right hurl “fascist” at each other — in fact, the word has been mostly used negatively from the time of World War II.
 The word itself came from the Italian “Fascismo,” derived from the verb “to bundle or bind,” from the Latin “fasces.”
 A fasces was a bundle of wooden rods, often with an ax included, and a symbol of rulership & collective power in Rome — a single rod can easily be broken but many rods bundled together are impossible to snap.
 Benito Mussolini & his fascist party used the symbol for their ideology, which promised a return to the glory of the Rome by binding the industrial & social forces together into a militarized, central government, led by a strong leader.

 Scholars are still arguing about the best definition but virtually all of them agree that the fascists were both anti-liberal & anti-socialist — which means that Donald Trump, in particular, is not a fascist.
 Anti-liberal means anti-capitalist and the fascists had a mostly planned economy, which would horrify the capitalist Trump!
 The word most people are looking for is “authoritarian.”
-An authoritarian leader or government demands & enforces the obedience of those below and pretty much any system of government can be authoritarian, including socialist & capitalist ones.
-The opposite of authoritarian is “libertarian.”
+An authoritarian leader or government demands & enforces the obedience of those below and pretty much any system of government can be authoritarian, including both socialist & capitalist ones.
+The opposite of authoritarian would be “libertarian,” — keep in mind, though, that the ideology of the United States’ “libertarian party” is completely unrelated to this definition of the word.

 Words are Important